Starbucks is great (sometimes), but making espresso at home is much better than drinking it out of a paper cup for $3 per shot.

 Most espressos call for 9g of beans for a single and 18g for a double shot.

 There are various methods to make espresso-style coffee without an espresso machine, but you cannot make a genuinely authentic espresso without one.

-So now, I am super curious about which of the above methods you have tried, and which you like the best.
+Now you’re ready to make that delicious cup of espresso that will perk you up any time of the day.
+But I am super curious about which of the above methods you have already tried, and which you like the best.